What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 Cleaning mistakes, installation errors, and maintenance decisions that can silently void your solar panel warranty — and what to do to protect your investment.

-Australia’s solar panels represent a $4,000–$15,000 investment for most households — one that comes with a 25-year performance warranty designed to guarantee you’re still getting strong output decades from now.
-What many homeowners don’t realise is that some of the most common maintenance decisions can quietly invalidate those warranties, leaving you with no recourse if panels fail early.
+Australia’s solar panels represent a $4,000–$15,000 investment for most households.
+They come with a 25-year performance warranty designed to guarantee strong output for decades.
+But many homeowners don’t realise that common maintenance decisions can quietly void these warranties.
+This leaves you with no recourse if panels fail early.

-This guide covers exactly what does — and doesn’t — void your solar panel warranty, based on the actual terms used by major brands sold in Australia.
+According to the Clean Energy Council, over 3.6 million Australian homes had rooftop solar installed by 2025.
+Yet warranty disputes remain a common issue.
+This guide covers exactly what voids your solar panel warranty based on actual terms used by major brands sold in Australia.

 The Two Types of Solar Panel Warranty

-Before diving into what voids them, understand what you actually have:
+Before diving into what voids your solar panel warranty, understand what coverage you actually have:

 1. Product (Materials & Workmanship) Warranty

-Covers defects in the panel itself — delamination, cell cracking, frame corrosion, junction box failure.
+This covers defects in the panel itself.
+These include delamination, cell cracking, frame corrosion, and junction box failure.

 - Typical duration: 10–15 years (some brands offer 25 years)